 You don't need to spend a fortune on a helmet to ensure your head stays cool, comfortable and protected in the event of a crash.
 In fact, despite the weight penalty, budget cycling helmets can be just as safe and even better looking than some of the more premium options out there.

-What about safety I hear you say?
-Well, contemporary helmets - cheap helmets included - have to conform to stringent industry safety standards, which vary from region to region.
+What about safety we hear you say?
+Well, all helmets - cheap helmets included - have to conform to stringent industry safety standards, which vary from region to region.
 (Every cycling helmet sold in the UK must meet the EN1078 standard, for example).
-Some of the helmets in the list below come standard with MIPS, a rotational slip-plane cradle system, which can significantly reduce brain injuries and concussions caused by crashes.
+Some of the helmets in the list below come standard with MIPS, a rotational slip-plane cradle system, which tests suggest might significantly reduce brain injuries and concussions caused by crashes.

 Of course, if you are looking for top-of-the-range, then we've got you covered there too; check out our roundup of the best road bike helmets.
 Alternatively, if you're looking to save watts, then we also have a guide to the best aero helmets.

 To make things a little easier for you, below we've selected the best budget cycling helmets, each of which offers impressive ventilation, colour combinations and pricing.
-Look for a helmet that fits properly, offers good ventilation and aesthetics, don't be pressured into spending more than your budget allows, and buy from a well-known reputable retailer to ensure safety standards are adhered to.
+Look for a helmet that fits properly, offers good ventilation and aesthetics, don't be pressured into spending more than your budget allows, and buy from a well-known reputable retailer.

 If you're looking for a helmet but don't want to spend a fortune, and you're unsure exactly which to choose, our guide below will explain the best cheap cycling helmets to help you on your way.